psychemedia/island-storynotes/carus-wilson/80-parkhurst-prison-act.md

 Hampshire Advertiser - Saturday 15 April 1843

 NEWPORT, APRIL 15.
-Convict Dicipline. — In compliance with a return moved for in the House of Commons, for copies of correspondence on the subject of convict discipline, the following letter was laid on the table, addresssed by Sir James Graham to tbe Committee of Visitors of Parkhurst Prison —
+Convict Dicipline. — In compliance with a return moved for in the House of Commons, for copies of correspondence on the subject of convict discipline, the following letter was laid on the table, addresssed by Sir James Graham to the Committee of Visitors of Parkhurst Prison —

 "My Lords and Gentlemen — I am anxious to bring under your notice the copy of a despatch addressed by Lord Stanley to the Lieutenant Governor of Van Diemen's Land, because it contains the announcement of a scheme of convict discipline in the penal colony, which is intimately connected with the future management of the prison placed under your control.